rp-rs/rp-hal/rp235x-hal/README.md

 ## Introduction

-This is the `rp235x-hal` package - a library crate of high-level Rust drivers for the Raspberry Pi RP2350 microcontroller, along with a collection of non-board specific example programs for you to study.
-You should use this crate in your application if you want to write code for the RP2350 microcontroller.
+This is the `rp235x-hal` package - a library crate of high-level Rust drivers for the Raspberry Pi RP235x microcontroller family, along with a collection of non-board specific example programs for you to study.
+You should use this crate in your application if you want to write code for an RP235x microcontroller (including the RP2350A, RP2350B, RP2354A and RP2354B).
 The *HAL* in the name standards for *Hardware Abstraction Layer*, and comes from the fact that many of the drivers included implement the generic hardware-abstraction interfaces defined in the Rust Embedded Working Group's [embedded-hal](https://github.com/rust-embedded/embedded-hal) crate.